-This document supplements the three-year Outcome Agreement (OA) the University of Aberdeen published in 2017 with the Scottish Funding Council (SFC) (available here) and should be read in conjunction with that document.
-The University presents its OA by aligning it to its Strategic Plan 2015-2020 (available here), and to the areas of strategic importance identified by the SFC.
+This document supplements the three-year Outcome Agreement (OA) the University of Aberdeen published in 2017 with the Scottish Funding Council (SFC) (available here).
+It should be read in conjunction with that document.
+Moreover, it should be recognised that the University presents its OA by aligning it to its Strategic Plan 2015-2020 (available here) and its interface with SFC priorities.
 In this way, the University addresses the requirements set out in the SFC guidance for 2017/18 to 2019/20 (SFC/GD/22/2016).